Lyrid Meteor Shower 2023: When And Where Can You Watch This Rare Astronomical Event?

 The first sighting of this meteor shower was by the Chinese in 687 BC.
 According to NASA, this celestial phenomenon has been observed for around 2,700 years by mankind.

-When, where and how to catch the Lyrid meteor shower in Singapore
+When, where and how to catch the Lyrid meteor shower in Thailand

 The Moon May Soon Get A 4G Network And It’ll Truly Be ‘Out Of This World’